jur/juhutube/README.md

 channels and play back videos.
 To use this program a YouTube account is required.

+You can exit the application by pressing the Q or ESC keys.

 You can navigate through the video playlists using the UP and DOWN keys.

 You can navigate through the videos using the LEFT and RIGHT keys.